ammarchalifah/VideoRCNN/README.md

 # RCNN Implementation with Tensorflow 2.3.
 ![image](https://github.com/ammarchalifah/VideoRCNN/blob/master/video.JPG)<br>
 My first task in my first internship was to create an RCNN model that I trained myself.
-I took more than two weeks during those days.
+It took more than two weeks during those days.
+I tried to find an easy to follow tutorial with up-to-date approach, but I couldn't.
+After those hardships, finally I'm able to to that task in significantly shorter time.
+I was asked to create this very same task for webinar materials from the company I'm working for.
 Now, after creating this notebook and model for **Bisa AI Webinar**, I thought it would be really nice if I share this and help people that desperately need this knowledge.
 So, here it is: RCNN implementation with TensorFlow 2.3. and Video Processing with RCNN!